OldRacingCars.com

 1. Brabham BT23C [7] (Piers Courage): New to Frank Williams Racing Cars for Piers Courage to race in F2 in 1968.
 Also raced by Jonathan Williams to win at Monza in June.
 To Roly Levis (New Zealand) and raced in the 1969 Tasman series and at Singapore, Batu Tiga and Fuji in the following months.
 Raced in the opening rounds of the 1969/70 New Zealand season and then sold to Baron Robertson who raced it Pukekohe in early December.
 Levis then tested the car for Robertson in practice for the Bay Park International at the end of December but crashed heavily at Rothmans corner, effectively writing off the car.
 Robertson acquired a replacement frame from Racing Frames in England and built a car which used a different chassis number.
 The original BT23C/7 frame was rebuilt as a Formula Ford and raced by Peter Haskett in the 1973/74 NZ season.
 This car found its way to Martin Smith in the UK in the late 1980s after which it was restored to BT23C specification.
 Then unknown until acquired by Bobby Rahal in the US and extensively rebuilt by Phil Simkin some time before 2004.
 With Justin Segel (West Bloomfield, MI) in 2003.
 For sale in 2006 when said to have been owned by Tom Claridge (Fremont, CA).
 To Ted Wentz (Villanova, PA) 2008.

 2. Brabham BT23C [4] (Chris Lambert): New to London Racing Team for Chris Lambert to race in F2 in 1968.
 Crashed during the F2 race at Zandvoort on 28 July 1968 and Lambert was killed.
-It is believed that the car was broken up.
+Despite rumours that the car was broken up, Lambert's mechanic at the time, Alastair Dimock, says that the unrepaired car and all spares were sold to Frank Williams at the request of Chris' father.
+Subsequent history unknown.

 3. McLaren M4A [200-18F] (Jo Schlesser): Ecurie Intersport for Jo Schlesser in F2 in 1968 until his death in a F1 race in July.
 Presumably then the "ex-Schlesser" McLaren M4A raced in French hillclimbs by Jean-Claude Fontès (Bayonne, France) in 1969, by Hughes Hazard in 1970 and by Roger Rivoire in 1972.
 Then unknown until restored by an unnamed German owner in 1990.
 Appeared in various auctions between 1997 and 2005, in the midst of which Paul Dudley (and Steve Worrad) raced it in historic racing in 1999 and 2000.
 Sold at Bonhams & Brooks' Silverstone auction in September 2001 to an unknown owner who restored it in 2004 and then sold it via Bonhams Silverstone auction in July 2005.
 With Lindsay O'Donnell (Christchurch, NZ) in 2005 and raced for him by Ken Smith at Eastern Creek in December 2006.
 Still with O'Donnell in 2009.